The-Marcy-Lab-School-Assignments/swe-mod-1-review-assignment-2-WilliamJ2006/src/short-response.md

 For each task below, identify which array method (forEach, filter, map, find, or reduce) you would use.

-1. You need to get an array containing only students who scored above 85.
-2. You need to find the student named "Destiny" and update their grade to 90.
-3. You need to calculate the average grade of all students.
-4. You need to create an array of strings in the format: "Maya: 92"

 ### Response 2

-1. `filter` array method because I need an array that fufills a certain condition and has a different length then the original.

-2. `find` array method, allows me to find a target object, I would assign the output to a varible and then do `variable.grade = 90`.

-3. `reduce` array method, allows me to take multiple numbers and return an output as one number, I would assign that to a variale and then divide the variable by the length of the array.

-4. `map` array method, I'll create a new array where for each student which is assigned to a variable it'll return `${variable.name}: ${variable.grade}`.

 ---

 ## Prompt 3

-We should expect that the code below prints the array `[ 'A', 'B', 'C', 'D' ]` but an error is thrown when the third line of code is executed.

-Explain why this error occurs, how to fix it, and provide a suggestion for how to avoid this error in the future.

 ```js
 const letters = ["a", "b", "c", "d"];